palmagrg/RestfulWebservice/README.md

 Restful Webservice using Python Flask and Container
 A docker container running flask python environment shows a good RESTful API example

-Created a RESTful Web service that displays data of empires in JSON format using four get routes:
+Created a RESTful Web service that displays data of Skin Care product  in JSON format using four get routes:

 I have used two JSON file.